Answers to some problems about graph coloring test graphs

+A graph $T$ is called a homotopy test graph if for any graph $G$, the following inequality holds:

+In this paper, we abbreviate ``a homotopy test graph" to ``an HT-graph", and ``a Stiefel-Whitney test graph" to ``an SWT-graph."

-It is known that, if a flipping $\mathbb{Z}_2$-graph $(T,\gamma)$ is an SWT-graph, then $T$ is an HT-graph. $K_n$ is a SWT-graph for $n\geq 2$ with the involution exchainging $1$ and $2$ and fixing the other vertices, see \cite{BK1}.
-Babson and Kozlov proved in \cite{BK2} that odd cycles $C_{2r+1}$ are HT-graphs.
-Moreover, it is known that odd cycles are SWT-graphs with reflection.
-This fact is proved by Schultz in \cite{Sch1}, and reproved in \cite{Koz3} and \cite{Sch2}.
+In \cite{Koz1} Kozlov showed that if a flipping $\mathbb{Z}_2$-graph $(T,\gamma)$ is an SWT-graph, then $T$ is an HT-graph.
+It is clear that a graph having no edges is not an HT-graph.
+The first non-trivial graph which is not an HT-graph was discovered by Hoory and Linial in \cite{HL}.
+Babson and Kozlov showed in \cite{BK1} that $K_n$ for $n \geq 2$ is an SWT-graph by the involution exchainging $1$ and $2$ and fixing the other vertices.
+They also proved in \cite{BK2} that odd cycle $C_{2r+1}$ for $r \geq 1$ is an HT-graph.
+They conjectured that $C_{2r+1}$ with the reflection is an SWT-graph.
+This conjecture was firstly solved by Schultz in \cite{Sch1}, and other proofs are found in \cite{Koz3} and \cite{Sch2}.

-\section{Proof of Theorem 1}
+\section{Proof of Theorem 3}